mboren/ionic-box/README.md

+This is a fork of a fork of the original Ionic Box project.
+I'm just adding a few bits that I use, but probably none of my changes will be generally applicable.

 This is a fork of the original Ionic Box project, aimed at updating package versions and addressing various dependency issues.

 I addressed issues with the outdated NodeJS packages in the official mainline Ubuntu repos, as well as a few other issues.
 These were causing npm dependency problems during and after provisioning.
 Using VirtualBox as the provider, I tested this on Windows and Mac hosts as capable of vagrant up, generating an app with the tabs template, serving it to the host machine, and packaging an Android build.